-The “Bugs” of BugPAC, aspire to change this by providing State College residents with the resources to turn out the vote for our endorsed candidates in the General Election November 7 who truly represent what has always made State College special.
+The “Bugs” of BugPAC, aspire to change this by providing State College residents with the resources to turn out the vote for our endorsed candidates in municipal elections who truly represent what has always made State College special.

 Together, we can make State College more inclusive and welcoming to ALL residents.

 - Founding Chairman: Kevin Horne (email@example.com)

 - Founding Co-Chairman and Treasurer: Terry Ford (firstname.lastname@example.org)